The Buttertones: Midnight in a Moonless Dream (2018)

-Jazzhound (2020)
+Jazzhound, sexual assault allegations, and hiatus (2020)

 The Buttertones began the year as opening act for The Reverend Horton Heat, and announced the release of their fifth album, Jazzhound, on April 10, 2020.
 The album was their first following the departure of guitarist Dakota Böttcher, with drummer Cobi switching instruments to take his place.
 A "reverb-soaked post-punk gem", Jazzhound was described by Ones to Watch as a "coming-of-age not defined by a particular generational shift...The Buttertones make the rare sort of music that simply does not go out of style."

-Sexual assault allegations

 On July 15, 2020, Clementine Creevy of Cherry Glazerr posted a statement on Instagram in which she accused Sean Redman of statutory rape and sexual misconduct: " I was 14 and he was 20...He also insisted on not using protection and gave me HPV.
 That was the first time I had sex."
 Creevy also made reference to having witnessed "a culture of predatory, misogynistic, and abusive behavior towards women by Sean, some of his bandmates in the Buttertones, and other men in their circle."

 Creevy's statement became part of a wider movement against the sexual misconduct of artists and staff affiliated with Burger Records, and one which led to the downfall and closure of the record label.

-In response to Creevy's allegations, the band quickly cut ties with Redman, stating that 'We do not condone Sean's behavior and he is no longer a member of The Buttertones'.
+In response to Creevy's allegations, the band quickly cut ties with Redman, stating that "We do not condone Sean's behavior and he is no longer a member of The Buttertones".
 Label Innovative Leisure announced that it would be dropping the band immediately.
 Saxophonist London Guzman also stated that he was no longer a member of the band, leaving Richard and Cobi as the two remaining members.

-Return (2022)
+Return, reformation, and Face to Face With Fantasy (2022–present)

 The Buttertones returned to making music in 2022, sharing two new singles - 'Nite Time is my Time' and 'Angel Hands' - and announcing live shows in Anaheim, Las Vegas and Texas.
 Alongside Richard and Cobi, there were three new musicians on bass, drums and keyboard.

+Releasing on October 27th, the Buttertones’ newest album, Face to Face With Fantasy, included all of their previously released 2024 singles, with new songs supplementing.